Function Block Acceleration and Jerk Parameters

 Rules

-The amount of time an axis takes to change its velocity from one velocity to another is a functionClosed A function calculates a result according to the current value of its inputs.
-A function has no internal data and is not linked to declared instances. of both acceleration and jerk.
+The amount of time an axis takes to change its velocity from one velocity to another is a function of both acceleration and jerk.

-The larger the values of acceleration and jerk, the more quickly an axis will attain its programmedClosed The act of performing a sequence of instructions or commands. velocity.
+The larger the values of acceleration and jerk, the more quickly an axis attains its programmed velocity.

-These are generalizations that can be made about acceleration, jerk, and their relationships to each other.
+These are generalizations that can be made about acceleration, jerk, and their relationships to each other:

-• The higher the acceleration rate, the faster the axis obtains programmed velocity.
+- The higher the acceleration rate, the faster the axis obtains programmed velocity.

-• The higher the jerk rate, the more responsive the axis is to changes in command.
+- The higher the jerk rate, the more responsive the axis is to changes in command.

-• Excessive jerk typically, and more noticeably, contributes to harsh acceleration rather than excessive acceleration.
+- Excessive jerk typically, and more noticeably, contributes to harsh acceleration rather than excessive acceleration.

-• Too low of a jerk value contributes to slow axis responsiveness to changing commands.
+- Too low of a jerk value contributes to slow axis responsiveness to changing commands.

-• Lower jerks tend to soften the beginning and end of acceleration.
+- Lower jerks tend to soften the beginning and end of acceleration.

-• Higher jerks sharpen the beginning and end of acceleration.
+- Higher jerks sharpen the beginning and end of acceleration.

-• Typically, Jerk > Acceleration; Acceleration > Velocity.
+- Jerk > Acceleration

 Methods